goatryan/ostickets-prereqs/README.md

 <img src="https://imgur.com/FfdJ928.png">

 Test your web servers by opening up a new browser and typing 127.0.0.1 (loopback/local host).
-You should see IIS page popup, if not double check and restart procedure.
+You should see IIS page popup, if not double-check and restart the procedure.

 </p>